BusinessOptics/Crypto-Medication/README.md

 I run an Ubuntu machine, and I would like to be able to run the service by running a single script (it does not have to be a production deployment).

-Please let me know if you hit any blocking issue.
+Please let me know if you hit any blocking issues.